bluezald/web-dev-tools/Notes.md

 - References:
     - https://it.toolbox.com/guest-article/demystifying-apis-and-microservices-discover-the-importance-of-apis-and-microservices-to-modern-businesses

-### Service Workers
-- is a script that your browser runs in the background, separate from a web page, opening the door to features that don't need a web page or user interaction.
-Today, they already include features like push notifications and background sync.

-- Note, the service worker is served from the root directory, not from a /scripts/ directory.
-This is the easiest way to set the scope of your service worker.
-The scope of the service worker determines which files the service worker controls, in other words, from which path the service worker will intercept requests.
-The default scope is the location of the service worker file, and extends to all directories below.
-So if service-worker.js is located in the root directory, the service worker will control requests from all web pages at this domain.

 ### Token
 #### JWT (JSON Web Token)
 - is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret (with HMAC algorithm) or a public/private key pair using RSA.